 Instagram Marketing for Salons and Spas: How to Use the App to Gain Visibility and Engagement

-To say that Instagram is a game changer for businesses is a bit of an understatement, considering there are now more than 25 million business profiles on the app.
-According to Instagram, over 200 million people visit at least one Business Profile every day, and 60% of users say that they discover new products on this social media.
+To say that Instagram is a game-changer for businesses is a bit of an understatement, considering there are now more than 25 million business profiles on the app.
+According to Instagram, over 200 million people visit at least one Business Profile every day, and 60% of users say that they discover new products on social media.

 These staggering figures tell us that Instagram is ripe for business opportunities.
 Whether you’re looking to amplify your brand, engage existing clients, or drive traffic to your salon or spa, there is a good chance that Instagram can help you get there.